ElliotMonde/ElliotMonde/README.md

  ## Hi, I’m Elliot Phua

- ✨  🎨 I’m experienced in fullstack Android app development, and fullstack web-development.
+ ✨  🎨 I’m experienced in full stack Android app development, and full stack software development.

  ✨ 👨🏻‍💻 Open to intern `04 Jan 2025 - 31 May 2025` as a `Software Engineering Intern` in Singapore or remotely